bennett-nguyen/marlb/README.md

 `python marlb.py -m interpret -f paste/the/path/here`
 <br>
 <br>
-In my case, both the interpreter and my text file are in `D:\work_dir_3` so my command would be like:
+In my case, both the interpreter and my source file are in `D:\work_dir_3` (i.e same directory) so my command would be like:
 <br>
 ```
 >>> D:\